neopragma/python-unit-testing/README.md

 1. (Code) Writing unit tests for existing code
 1. (Code) Guiding new development and modifications from unit tests
 1. (Code) Unit test suite as a safety net for refactoring
+1. (Code) Refactoring
-1. (Code) Mocking dependencies, refactoring
+1. (Code) Mocking dependencies
+1. (Code) Using an LLM assistant
+1. (Talk) Where do unit tests fit in a CI/CD pipeline?
 1. (Demo) Property-based testing
 1. (Demo) Mutation testing
 1. (Talk) Exploratory testing